lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {::boilerplate bcp14+}

-This document is consistent with the terminology defined in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
-In addition, the following terminology is used throughout this document:
+This specification is consistent with the terminology defined in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
+In addition, the following terminology is used throughout this specification:

 **ALGORITHM**:
-          The usage of the term "algorithm" within this document generally refers to any function which has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.
+          The usage of the term "algorithm" within this specification generally refers to any function which has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.
 This
           loosely, but not precisely, aligns with the